 The vagina is an elastic, muscular organ that connects the uterus with the outside reproductive organs.
 It is important to remember that the appearance of our intimate area is very individual – genitals can differ in shape, size, color, texture and the overall appearance.
 Learn more about the anatomy of the vagina so that you can understand fully how this fascinating part of female body functions.

 The vagina is connected to the vulva, which includes the outer lips, inner lips, clitoris and the external openings of the urethra and vagina.
 Sometimes people mix up vulva and vagina – the easiest way to remember is that the vulva is what you see when you observe your intimate region with a mirror.
 The vagina is situated inside the body and the only way to examine it is with a speculum, which is what a gynecologist does during an exam.
+For a more detailed look at the differences read The difference between vagina and vulva.

 The vaginal opening is hidden by two types of labia – major and minor.
 These are the outer lips of the vulva, protecting the vagina from infections and also providing stimulation during intercourse since they are very sensitive.
 Hidden by the labia is the clitoris.
 This pea-sized soft tissue is probably the most sensitive part of the female body –the clitoris is considered to be the equivalent of the penis.
 Stimulation of the clitoris causes arousal and can lead to an orgasm, making the clitoris a very important organ for sexual pleasure.
 When aroused, your clitoris (and your labia) may become enlarged because of increased circulation.